-Well-qualified Benedictine University students who complete a B.B.A. or B.S. degree may be eligible to complete the master's degree in Business Analytics with one additional year (four additional quarters) of full-time graduate study (12 quarter credit hours per quarter).
+Well-qualified Benedictine University students who complete a B.B.A. or B.S. degree may be eligible to complete the master's degree in Business Analytics in approximately one additional year of full-time graduate study.
 Students in other majors are encouraged to discuss curricular options with the program director.
 The full-time 4+1 Program is developed specifically for recent college graduates.
 Admission to the program is not automatic and an application must be completed during the student's senior year of undergraduate coursework.